 - Use bullet points (when applicable) for easy reading and avoid lengthy paragraphs.

-- Content should be submitted as a Word document using a 12pt, non-serif font
+Send your content as a Word document using a 12pt, non-serif font and attach the following:

 - Headshot:submit a current, high-resolution, full color image in PNG or JPG format.

 - A statement of relevant disclosures if applicable

 - A full list of citations (if applicable) in AMA citation format